anindyadas2001/PetCareManager/README.md

 - Track progress, database schema, and tasks using Notion Dashboard.

 ### 🤝 **Contributions**
-` You are most welcome contributions!
-Please open an issue or submit a pull request for enhancements or bug fixes. `
+`You are welcome contributions!
+Please feel free to:`
+- Open an issue for any bugs or suggestions.
+- Submit a pull request to improve the application.

 ### 📝 **Project Highlights**
 - Built a scalable Spring Boot web application and deployed it on Apache Tomcat.